Lawyer Portal Careers Contact Us

 • Backup client files and accounting records regularly to an offsite location.
 To make sure it is working, test the system regularly by trying to recover a document from the backup.

 • Develop an ‘offline’ way to contact employees in case your computer system is compromised and unworkable.
-Exchange landline and cell numbers with each other.
+Exchange landline and cell numbers with each other in advance.
 Create a group account for key personnel on a secure texting app.

-• Do not discuss sensitive information near smart speakers (Amazon Echo, Google Nest, etc.).
+• Do not discuss sensitive information near smart speakers.
 Better yet, turn them off when working from home.
 Hackers can use smart speakers to access your private conversations and meetings.

 Video Conferencing